The editorial squad at Britain’s No.1 athletics magazine is stacked with experience

 Jason Henderson, Head of Digital

-Jason began writing for AW in 1995 and became editor of the weekly magazine in 2001.
-During that time he has covered five Olympics for the magazine and interviewed everyone from Bannister to Bolt.
+Jason began writing for AW in 1995 and was editor of the weekly magazine from 2001-2020.
+He has covered six Olympics for the magazine and interviewed everyone from Bannister to Bolt.

 A club runner with 1:54 PB for 800m in mid-1990s, in recent years Jason has run marathons to keep fit and once crawled around the Hawaii Ironman.
 He has written for most UK newspapers, plus magazines such as GQ, and is the author of the London 2012 Guide to Athletics Field Events, plus Collision Course: The Olympic Tragedy of Mary Decker and Zola Budd.